Pittsburgh Campus, PA

-Like many high school students, Ryan Knupp was unsure about his path after high school.
-“I couldn’t find anything I was interested in.
-I was good at math, and I was looking into accounting or something in that field,” said Knupp.
-Seeing a presentation about PIA in one of his classes sparked an interest in a hands-on career that he hadn’t considered before.
+Like many teens, Ryan Knupp was unsure about his future after high school.
+He was good at math and considered a career in accounting, but seeing a school presentation about PIA sparked his interest in a hands-on career that he hadn’t even considered before.